For more information visit www.ClinicalTrials.gov (NCT01590888)or call Bonnie L. Hennig, M.S.W., LCSW, QCSW, DCSW, at 860-679-4441.

 The Reach2HD Trial is a Phase II clinical research trial to determine in patients with clinical features of Huntington’s Disease (HD) whether an investigational drug called PBT2 is safe and tolerable at a dose of 100 mg and 250 mg per day versus placebo and to determine whether or not there is an effect on cognitive (thinking) abilities.
 The study will also look at whether PBT2 will affect other HD symptoms including motor (movement) and overall functioning of people with HD when taken over a period of six months.

 Who is running the Reach2HD trial?

-The Reach2HD Trial is being conducted by Carolyn Drazinic, M.D., Ph.D., medical director of the University of Connecticut Health Center Huntington’s Disease Program along with the Huntington Study Group (HSG).
+The Reach2HD Trial is being conducted by Carolyn Drazinic, M.D., Ph.D., medical director of the UConn Health Huntington’s Disease Program along with the Huntington Study Group (HSG).
 Approximately 20 HSG research sites across the United States and Australia will enroll about 100 individuals.
 The study is sponsored by Prana Biotechnology Limited (Prana).

 What is PBT2?